winfrednyoroka/Data_driven_visualisation/README.md

 #### Locally

-1. Git clone the repository to the OS.
+1. Git clone the repository to target OS.

-2. Create conda environment as follows.
+2. Create a conda environment as follows.

    `conda env create -f data_vis.yml`

-3. Activate the conda environment
+4. Activate the conda environment

    `Conda activate env_name`

 - Launch the jupyter lab or notebook run the `.ipynb file` and run the cells.